Sellinger School of Business and Management: Rankings

-Business Week ranked several of its undergraduate business specialties in 2012: Economics 8th, Business Law 10th, Ethics 12th, Marketing 15th, International Business 28th, and Information Systems 3rd.

 Facility

 The Joseph A. Sellinger, S.J., School of Business and Management Building opened its doors in January 2000.
 The 50,000-square-foot (4,600 m²) facility features innovative learning space and faculty offices; a five-story glass façade; an open atrium; 11 state-of-the-art classrooms; a four-story glass tower; and three seminar rooms.
 The building resides on the northwest side of the academic quadrangle, neighboring Maryland Hall.